 Human Resources news

-For the fifth consecutive year, McGill has been named one of Montreal’s Top Employers, as selected by the editors of Canada’s Top 100 Employers.
-Employee development, pension plans, staff fitness programs, reduced summer hours and a host of environmental and sustainability initiatives are just some of the reasons given for McGill’s inclusion among the city’s top-ranked employers.
+For the seventh consecutive year, McGill has been named one of Montreal’s Top Employers, as selected by the editors of Canada’s Top 100 Employers.

 On February 3rd and 4th, at the union’s request, negotiations were held in the presence of a government appointed arbitrator.
 At these last two bargaining sessions, the parties discussed monetary matters.
 At the February 4th meeting, the union rejected the University’s proposal to increase on January 1st of this year the value of a “standard” contract (39 contract hours) from $7,200

 At the February 4 session with SEU (facilities), the parties started discussing how to approach negotiating wages.
 The university accepted to present a detailed proposal on what the approach would resemble at the next meeting, set for February 10.